Map collection: United Kingdom

 Major map collections are held at the British Library in London, the National Library of Scotland (available free online), the National Library of Wales and the Bodleian Library at the University of Oxford.

 North America

 Canada

 Library and Archives Canada in Ottawa has a collection of some two million cartographic items.

 United States

 The world's largest collection of maps is held by the Library of Congress in Washington, D.C.
 It includes around 5.2 million maps.

+David Rumsey Map Center, Stanford University Libraries.
+Premier cartographic collection on the U.S. west coast contains over 150,000 maps.

 The Osher Map Library located on the University of Southern Maine's Portland Campus has a large collection of maps, atlases, and globes.

 Oceania

 Australia

 The map collection of the National Library of Australia in Canberra includes over 600,000 maps and 2,500 atlases.

 Challenges ahead

 As with books in libraries, map collections now put more weight on creation of digital documents.
 These include maps and atlases on CD-ROM and DVD and in some cases the provision of Geodata.
 Such new forms of publication present map collections with major problems, as not just "mere" text and some inline images need to be kept, but very large amounts of data, up to several Gigabytes, that may eventually be required to operate specialised geographic information systems.

 Also, the long-term storage of cartographic data is an unresolved issue that is particularly important for archives.

 The digitization of analogue map stocks also offers the opportunity to link library catalogues directly with the images (or at least with so-called thumbnails).
 Also, digitally processed sheet indexes to individual sheets of map series allow for more targeted research from one's own workplace.